FourteenBrush/MathExpressionParser/README.md

 assert result == 12;
 ```

+> [!NOTE]
-Note that this method throws an unchecked SyntaxException if the syntax of the expression is invalid.
+> This method throws an unchecked `SyntaxException` if the syntax of the expression is invalid.

 ### Functions and variables

-There is builtin support for trigonometric and other standard functions, click
+There is built-in support for trigonometric and other standard functions, click
 [here](core/src/main/java/me/fourteendoggo/mathexpressionparser/symbol/BuiltinSymbols.java) to seem them all.

-Functions are called like normal java methods, they can have zero or more arguments and can be nested:
+Functions are called like normal Java methods, they can have zero or more arguments and can be nested:

 ```java
 double result = ExpressionParser.parse("sin(rad(90))");